diem/website/docs/core/life-of-a-transaction.md

 ### CS → Storage (ST.4)

-For client queries that read information from the blockchain, AC directly interacts with storage to read the requested information.
+For client queries that read information from the blockchain, CS directly interacts with storage to read the requested information.

 ### Storage README